Excel VBA Select Case Like: 7 Examples

 • The conditional code written with SELECT CASE is more organized compared to traditional conditional code, making it simpler to modify if any of the values need to be adjusted.

-• As far as the If Then Else statement concern, the Select Case statement is designed to evaluate a single expression for several potential outcomes, whereas the If Then Else statement is designed to evaluate multiple expressions for a variety of possible outcomes.
+• The Select Case statement is designed to evaluate a single expression for several potential outcomes, whereas the If Then Else statement is designed to evaluate multiple expressions for two possible outcomes.

 Opening of VBA editor in Excel worksheet to use Excel VBA Select Case Like statement